 Information Security Team Roles and Responsibilities Reviewed

 To use the Security Consultant examples from above, let us look at the Security Consultant job title.
 When I was a Security Consultant, I did a lot of the security appliance engineering role, mixed with a little analyzing defender role.
 The second type of consultant performs the roles of penetration testing hacker, mixed with scanning auditor roles.
 The third type of Security Consultant would be a mix of compliance auditor and organizational policy roles.

 More Cybersecurity Roles E

-With the Security Architect example, the first job posting was a mix of the software security engineering and compliance auditing roles.
-The second Security Architect posting was the mostly security appliance engineer with a little of the compliance auditor role.
+With the Security Architect example, the first job posting was a mix of software security engineering and compliance auditing roles.
+The second Security Architect posting was the security appliance engineer with a little of the compliance auditor role.
 The third Security Architect job was a mix of the security appliance engineer and network security engineer.

 There are three reasons for organizing jobs into role types.

 - If you were like me and had prior IT experience, it makes it easier to transition to a similar type of work inside security.

 - If you know that you enjoy certain tasks, it makes it easier to figure out which roles would be a fit for you.